Garsia-Rodemich spaces: Local Maximal Functions and Interpolation: Introduction

 where $L(p,\infty){(Q_{0})}$ is the "weak" $L_{p}$-space and $e^{L}{(Q_{0})}$ is the Orlicz space of exponentially integrable functions.
 This result, and the spaces involved, has been the object of intensive study over the years and, in particular, the space $BMO$ now plays a very important role in harmonic analysis.
 We refer to \cite{jn}, \cite{ber}, \cite{daf}, \cite{torchinsky}, for background, different proofs and extensive bibliographies.

-Garsia-Rodemich \cite{garro} proposed a very original approach to (\ref{new1}) that remained largely unnoticed until very recently (cf. \cite{fenicae2}).
+In their paper, Garsia-Rodemich \cite{garro} proposed a very original approach\footnote{While \cite{garro} contains many interesting results, and indeed, has been widely quoted in the literature, their proposed approach to (\ref{new1}) has remained largely unnoticed until very recently (cf. \cite{fenicae2}).} to (\ref{new1}).
 It is based on the following idea: To effectively compare $JN_{p}$ with $L(p,\infty)$, $1<p<\infty,$ a new class of spaces was introduced in \cite{garro}.
-We shall say that\footnote{To describe the original results we shall use a temporary notation.} $f\in G_{p}:=G_{p}(Q_{0})$ if and only if $f\in L^{1}(Q_{0}),$ and $\exists C>0$ such that for all $\{Q_{i}\}_{i\in N}$ $\in P$ we have
+We shall say that\footnote{To describe the original results we shall use a temporary notation.} $f\in G_{p} :=G_{p}(Q_{0})$ if and only if $f\in L^{1}(Q_{0}),$ and $\exists C>0$ such that for all $\{Q_{i}\}_{i\in N}$ $\in P$ we have

 where $1/p^{\prime}=1-1/p$, and we let